jgarc186/second-brain/2-areas/chart-your-course/2025/week_13_correct_your_course.md

 that I didn't intention to deliver, I took it lightly.
 Now that doesn't mean that I did not deliver, I did. but If I could go back in time
 I would have been more intentional with my words and what I commit too, since I felt the pressure to deliver on my words, this has helped me to put an extra hour here or there to get what I said I was going to do, to get it done.

+### 04.03.2025 - Thursday
+- By paying attention to my wife and what she likes and don't like.
+By paying attention to the details of her interests.